-There are three types of freezers on the market: upright, chest and refrigerator-freezer combinations.
+There are three types of freezers on the market: upright, chest, and refrigerator-freezer combinations.
 The upright and refrigerator-freezer are available as manual-defrost or frost-free models.
 Though less convenient, manual-defrost freezers are more cost-efficient.
 They also maintain higher quality food than frostless models because they don’t have a fan running to remove the moisture that would turn to frost.
 The constant removal of moisture from the freezer could cause freezer burn in improperly wrapped food.
-Frost-free chest freezers are not available, but frost builds up in them less readily.
+Frost-free chest freezers are not available, but frost builds less readily in them.

 Chest Freezers: Freezers of this type require more floor area than the uprights but are more economical to buy and operate.
 These freezers lose less cold air each time they’re opened.
 Make sure this type of freezer is equipped with sliding or lift-out baskets to permit easy loading and removal of food.

 Refrigerator-Freezer Combination: This is a single appliance with one or two doors.
 It has one compartment for frozen foods and another for refrigerated foods.
 The freezing compartments may be above, below, or to one side of the refrigerated area.
 If selecting this type, be certain that the freezer is a true freezer (will maintain 0 °F or less) and not just a freezing compartment.

 Regardless of the type of freezer selected, it should be placed in a convenient, cool, dry, and well-ventilated place; never place it by the stove, water heater, or in the sun.
 This would make it more difficult to maintain a temperature of 0 °F or lower.
 Do not push the freezer flush against a wall.
 Leave space for air circulation and cleaning.
 Be sure the freezer sits level.